Help meet your energy goals with paybacks in as little as 3 Years with 3M™ Window Films.

 It is important to note that if you are modeling window films in an alternative software, you should NEVER model the performance of the film by entering in a single SHGC value.
 In fact, EnergyPlus will not allow users to enter a single value for the performance of a window as research has shown this significantly changes the performance of the building.
 The SHGC of a window changes with the angle of the sun, and 3M can help you enter in the performance of our films at all angles.
 Contact 3M™ Technical Service for support.

 eQuest is a commonly used hourly analysis building energy simulation tool. eQuest leverages the DOE-II algorithm.
 Though eQuest is still commonly used with-in the market, the DOE-II algorithm is no longer supported and has been replaced by the US DOE recommended EnergyPlus algorithm.
 TRACE 700 is a tool also used to calculate potential energy savings and is offered for purchase through Trane.
 Both tools will accept the angular performance data of 3M™ Window Films.

-Utility companies have been incentivizing 3M™ Window Films for years, either through prescriptive or performance based incentives.
+Utility companies have been incentivizing 3M Window Films for years, either through prescriptive or performance based incentives.
 In some cases, utilities have paid as much as 40% of the project costs.
-3M™ has a team in place that will help complete an energy audit for your building, but we will also help navigate the rebate process and work directly with your utility company on your behalf to ensure you receive the highest possible incentives available.
+3M has a team in place that will help complete an energy audit for your building, and we will also help navigate the rebate process and work directly with your utility company on your behalf to ensure you receive the highest possible incentives available.

 Read the case study “1501 Clinton” under Resources to see how one building had 40% of their project cost paid for!